 Apple Cider Vinegar (Diluted)

-- Apple cider vinegar naturally contains antifungal properties, helping to fight infections such as tinea versicolor.
+Apple Cider Vinegar naturally contains antifungal properties, helping to fight infections such as Tinea Versicolor.
 Always dilute it before applying.

 - Best for: White patches resulting from fungal infections.